Warlingham School

 Warlingham School is a large secondary school with pupils aged 11–16, and also has a sixth form for 16- to 18-year-olds.
 The school is located in the village of Warlingham, in Surrey, England.
-It is one of three other secondary schools in the district of Tandridge.
+It is one of three secondary schools in the district of Tandridge.

+History

+In 1951 a new county secondary school build was announced that would take 600 pupils, located in Warlingham.
+The secondary modern school was opened in phases and completed in 1953.
+In September 1972 it became a comprehensive school, with the end of selection in Surrey schools.
+In 2012 it converted to academy status.
+In May 2017, the Tandridge learning trust was formed, partnering Warlingham with Hamsey Green Primary School, Woodlea Primary School, Tatsfield Primary School and Bletchingley Primary School.

+Facilities

 The facilities include a sports hall, swimming pool, astroturf, cricket pitches, rugby pitches, a gymnasium and a fitness suite.

+Community

 Warlingham School is also a Business & Enterprise Specialist School.
 It helps a number of charities and has a selection of after-school activities, ranging from tennis to tech-crew to LEGO Mindstorm robotics.

 The school is part of the Young Chamber Community, which includes students who take part to make a difference to the school's community.

-As of 2017, the school has become an academy, partnering with Hamsey Green Primary School, Woodlea Primary School, Tatsfield Primary School and Bletchingley Primary School.